decentraland/governance-ui/README.md

 # Run

-Once you setup this projectFunding you can start it using the following command
+Once you setup this project you can start it using the following command

 ```bash
   npm start
 ```

-> Note 1: this projectFunding run over `https`, if it is your first time you might need to run it with `sudo`
+> Note 1: this project run over `https`, if it is your first time you might need to run it with `sudo`

 > Note 2: you can disabled `https` removing the `--https` flag in the `develop` script of your `package.json`